Alvtag/MobileChallenge/README.md

 stackoverflow.com/questions/34805780/error-installing-split-apks-com-android-ddmlib-installexception-failed-to-fina
 https://code.google.com/p/android/issues/detail?id=227610

-couple of comments:
+Some of comments:
-- features I debated including (but didn't, since we all know feature creep is terrible)
+- features I debated including (but didn't, since we all know feature creep is terrible):
-  - include swapping the input and output currencies
+  - button for swapping the input and output currencies
   - persisting exchange rates data across app sessions (i.e. offline mode)
-- currencyPresenter has full test coverage.
 - when a rate is loaded, its inverse (e.g. USD->CAD/ CAD->USD) is calculated. this could save the use a network call if he swaps between 2 currencies.
 - not too much work was put into Volley wrappers, an expansion to the app would benefit from more structure around this area.
+- model/presenter classes have test coverage.
-- missing test for VolleyWrapper.getRates() due to java.lang.IllegalStateException: Failed to transform class with name com.android.volley.toolbox.Volley.
+    - missing test for VolleyWrapper.getRates() due to
+      ```java.lang.IllegalStateException: Failed to transform class with name com.android.volley.toolbox.Volley.
-  Reason: cannot find org.apache.http.client.HttpClient this prevented me from powerMockito'ing Volly, but definitely worth researching in the future...
+      Reason: cannot find org.apache.http.client.HttpClient```
+      this prevented me from powerMockito'ing Volley, but definitely worth researching in the future.

+Logic choices:
+- input value is stored internally in a stringBuilder. this allows me to easily append/remove digits from the end.
+  I have arbitrary precision while the value is stored in the stringBuilder.
+- BigDecimals are used for all arithmetic
+- converterPresenter.formatNumber(long cents) : I chose to have the signature take LONG instead of String because
+  It felt more natural for the caller to figure out how many cents is needed, then for formatNumber to change that to
+  dollars.cents.
+I think this keeps formaNumber lightweight.

 Design:
-1) MVP to allow easy testing  http://imgur.com/a/ioBGN
+1) MVP to allow easy testing, please see http://imgur.com/a/ioBGN
- - a TODO would be to convert to MVVM, change the variables in ConverterPresenter to ObservableFields, and have ConverterActivity bind to them. remove the interface from ConverterActivity.
 2) data binding library on XML layer. saves so much boilerplate.

+Future steps:
+1) convert to MVVM, change the variables in ConverterPresenter to ObservableFields,
+ and have ConverterActivity bind to them. remove the interface from ConverterActivity.

 ~Alvin Fong